copsTvFan/cops-episode-guide/readme.md

-- (12:36 AM Stabbing Call) Metro PD South East Area Command -- Officer Robert Kegley says there is no secret, he likes the excitement of the job, being the cavalry that goes over the hill and says the day.
+- (12:36 AM Stabbing Call) Metro PD South East Area Command -- Officer Robert Kegley says there is no secret, he likes the excitement of the job, being the cavalry that goes over the hill and saves the day.
 - (1:11 AM Street Patrol) Downtown Area Command -- Officer Doug Ericsson wanted to be a cop since he was four and has relatives who are cops.
 He pulls behind a topless bar to catch whores with Johns.
 He finds a truck with an old man a